conversayShawn/github-actions/README.md

 ## Installation
 ```
-## clone this repo to a local directory
+## fork then clone this repo to a local directory
 git clone https://github.com/<your-username>/github-actions.git
 ## cd into the cloned repo
 cd github-actions/